 The ideal Grand Round is comprised of low-speed scenic parkways and off-street pedestrian and bicycle paths.
-Wherever possible, bicycles and pedestrians should be provided with separate paths or sidewalks to minimize conflict between the two modes, either on the same side or opposite sides of the parkway.
+Wherever possible, bicycles and pedestrians should be provided with separate paths or sidewalks to minimize conflict between the two modes.
 The Grand Round should include bicycle and pedestrian facilities that are useable and maintained year-round, including snow removal in the winter.
+The 2010 Saint Paul Parks and Recreation System Plan describes the desire to enhance the 26-mile Grand Round system throughout the city: